-The Port Gregory Prefeasibility Study is scheduled to commence in Q4 2023 with results to be released to the market in Q1 2024.
+The Port Gregory Prefeasibility Study commenced in Q4 2023 with results to be released to the market in Q1 2025.
 The results of the Pre-feasibility Study will provide both the Company and investors with an improved understanding of the project from both a technical and financial perspective, and will likely permit the commencement of a Bankable Feasibility Study.
 The Company will also be advancing environmental approvals for the Port Gregory Project concurrently.

 The Company intends to seek approval of a mining lease for the Port Gregory Project.
-The mining lease submission is scheduled for Q4 2023.
+The mining lease submission is scheduled for lodgement in Q4 2024.